CodeJonesW/Wills_Blog/assets/blog-posts/building-with-cloudflare.md

 ### Leveraging D1 for Serverless SQL Databases

-D1 is Cloudflare's **native serverless SQL database** that integrates seamlessly with Workers and Pages.
+D1 is Cloudflare's **native serverless SQL database** that integrates with Workers and Pages.
 It allowed me to store and manage user data, goals, and other application-specific information without having to worry about traditional database management tasks.
-The setup was around 4 lines of code included in the wrangler.toml file.
+The setup involved around 4 lines of code included in the wrangler.toml file and a traditional SQL schema file.

 ### Environment Variables

 I was able to easily create environment variables in the Cloudflare dashboard and access them in my Workers code.
-On the Frontend I had to create a way to check the projects current domain in order to select the correct environment variables which seemed like a workaround.
-The environment variables were compiled during the build process, which meant I didn’t need to use Cloudflare Secrets for them.
-However, I might adjust this setup in the future to better secure my worker API URLs when called in Page functions.
+The React applications environment variables were compiled during the build process, which meant I could not to use Cloudflare Secrets for them.

 ### What I built

-I built [My Goal Creator](https://mygoalcreator.com), a web application that helps users plan the route to achieve their goals.
-The app was built using React for the frontend, leveraging the flexibility and performance that Cloudflare Pages offers.
-To generate personalized goal plans, I integrated OpenAI for natural language processing, allowing users to receive actionable steps tailored to their objectives.
+I built [My Goal Creator](https://mygoalcreator.com), a web application that helps users generate a plan to achieve their goals.

-Cloudflare’s platform simplified the entire process of deploying and scaling this app.
 By using Cloudflare Workers, I could handle user authentication, data management, and interactions with the OpenAI API without setting up complex backend infrastructure.
-Cloudflare D1 allowed me to storie user information, goals, and track usage.
 This combination allowed me to focus on building the core features without getting bogged down by server management, ensuring a smooth and responsive experience for users.

 ### My Goal Creator Future Improvements